 Beyond the Point is an award winning organisation dedicated to revealing the unseen history of the South-East, from London to Essex and Kent.
-Our mission is to archive and record the historic remains in your local area and to enlighten local residents on their local history.
-Our direct and hands-on approach sees the ‘BTP Boys’ adventure out and about to film, photograph and discover the local area.
+Our mission is to archive and record the historic remains that survive in your local area and to enlighten residents on their local history.
+Our direct and hands-on approach sees Liam and Joe adventure out and about to film, photograph and discover the local area.
 Our excursions cover many areas within Essex and beyond, discovering old structures and surviving remnants from the past.
 In addition to these unseen areas, we also have a keen interest in going behind the scenes and covering unique perspectives of more well known historic sites.

-We are enthusiastic to get other teenagers involved and work hard towards our digital media approach.
+We are enthusiastic to get others involved and work hard towards our digital media approach.
 We produce documentaries on the locations that we visit, entirely shot and edited by ourselves and also heavily photograph the sites to keep a permanent recollection of them.

 Meet the Explorers

 Social history has always fascinated me developing from an interest at a young age.
 I am very passionate that the sights, sounds, and objects from localised life in the past is what gets new enthusiasts hooked.
 Whilst wide-scale politics and government shape this, sometimes this is wrongly viewed as a superior form of History.
 I am currently studying History at the University of Exeter.

 Creating artwork has always been a fond pastime of mine.
 I paint, sketch, and make models both professionally and as a hobby when I get time, and have painted several murals along Canvey Island seawall.
 Music is one of my greatest passions.
 I’ll give most things a try but my heart has always been set on the blues; prompted by Canvey Island’s own Dr. Feelgood.
 Their visions of ‘Oil City’ add a new layer of atmosphere the River Thames.

 Liam’s website: www.LiamHeatherson.Wordpress.com/